top of page

 • Post-Resolution Compliance & Remediation: providing ongoing compliance guidance during investigations and after settlements, including risk assessments, corrective action plans, and integrity monitoring to prevent reoccurrence and reduce collateral litigation risks.

-AbilityOne Program Specific Investigations
+AbilityOne Program Investigations

 Voluntary or Mandatory Disclosures

-When potential misconduct is identified, determining whether and how to disclose to the government can be one of the most consequential decisions an organization makes.
+When potential misconduct is identified, determining whether and how to voluntarily disclose to the government can be one of the most consequential decisions an organization makes.
 The right approach can mitigate exposure, preserve relationships with oversight bodies or contracting activities, and even limit or prevent criminal or civil liability.
 The wrong approach, or failure to disclose, can significantly amplify risk.

 Federal contractors are often subject to mandatory disclosure requirements under the Federal Acquisition Regulation 52.2023-13 or related procurement laws.
 Credible evidence of certain violations of criminal law, such as bribery or kickbacks, may require timely, written disclosure.

 Even when disclosure is not mandatory, there can be several advantages to voluntary self-disclosure, such as non-prosecution or reduced liability.
-In May of 2025, DOJ released updated and more favorable self-disclosure procedures.[3]
-DOJ’s Criminal Division may decline to prosecute a company for criminal conduct when the company self discloses, fully cooperates, timely and appropriately remediates the conduct, and when there are no serious or egregious aggravating factors.[4]
-Similarly, the False Claims Act statute specifically provides opportunities for reduced damages when violations are timely disclosed and entities cooperate.[5]
+In May of 2025, DOJ released updated and more favorable self-disclosure procedures.
+The DOJ’s Criminal Division may decline to prosecute a company for criminal conduct when the company self discloses, fully cooperates, timely and appropriately remediates the conduct, and there are no serious or egregious aggravating factors.
+Similarly, the False Claims Act specifically provides for reduced damages when violations are timely disclosed and entities cooperate.
 These policies and laws underscore the government’s inclination to reward proactive compliance and transparency.

 At Glotfelty PLLC, we guide our clients through the complex disclosure landscape, helping determine whether disclosure is mandatory or strategically beneficial.
 We strongly recommend that any disclosure is made through counsel to preserve applicable privileges, protect confidentiality, and ensure communications, facts, and legal issues are appropriately framed.